dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 }
 ```

 As the `JpaRepository` interface contains methods like `save(Exam exam)`, `findAll()`, and `delete(Exam exam)`, we won't need to implement anything else on it.
 Therefore, we can create the controller that will use this repository interface and expose the endpoints aforementioned.
-Let's create a new package called `com.questionmarks.controller` and add this a class called `ExamRestController` on it:
+Let's create a new package called `com.questionmarks.controller` and add a class called `ExamRestController` on it:

 ```java
 package com.questionmarks.controller;